 If you downgrade to a plan that doesn’t support WordAds, you’ll stop earning revenue, but past earnings remain.

-To downgrade to a lower-tier paid plan, follow these steps:
+To downgrade to a lower-tier paid plan without plugins, follow these steps:

 - Visit your Purchases page.